TBCX

 FILE FORMAT (OVERVIEW)

-Header Magic + format version + producing Tcl version; size/count metadata for the top-level block (code length, literal count, AuxData count, exception ranges, locals, max stack).
+Magic (0x58434254) + format version (91) + producing Tcl version; size/count metadata for the top-level block (code length, exception ranges, literal count, AuxData count, locals, max stack).

-Sections (order) (1) Top-level block (code, literals, AuxData, exceptions, locals epilogue); (2) Procs (FQN, ns, arg spec, compiled block); (3) Classes (advisory catalog; actual creation occurs at load time); (4) Methods (class, kind, name, args, compiled block).
+(1) Top-level block (code, literals, AuxData, exceptions, locals epilogue); (2) Procs (FQN, ns, arg spec, compiled block); (3) Classes (advisory catalog of discovered class names; actual creation occurs at load time via the top-level script); (4) Methods (class, kind 0–4, name, args, compiled block).

-Literal kinds boolean, (wide)int/uint, double, bignum, string, bytearray, list, dict, embedded bytecode, and lambda-bytecode literals for use with apply.
+boolean, (wide)int/uint, double, bignum, string, bytearray, list, dict (insertion order preserved), bytesrc (bytecode + source text for cross-interp recompilation), and lambda-bytecode literals for use with apply.

-AuxData families jump tables (string or numeric), dictupdate, foreach (legacy/new).
+jump tables (string or numeric), dictupdate, and NewForeachInfo.

 LAMBDA SUPPORT